What is public AI?

 License

-The work in this repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.
+Work in this repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.